8 Minute Read

 Keys’ First Tactic was to Blind Doctors With Science

-Keys based his claim that saturated fat increases blood cholesterol on the experiments he’d done.
-But the experiments were not performed using real foods rich in saturated fat.
-His experiments used saturated fats that had been artificially created from vegetable oils using a process called hydrogenation.
+During interviews like these where Keys discussed his research and experiments, he led the audience to believe that saturated fat from butter and eggs caused atherosclerosis.
+But during those interviews, he was not being completely honest.
+Had he been, he would have said that his studies showed margarine caused atherosclerosis.
+The margarine in his experiments contained saturated fats that had been artificially created from vegetable oils using a process called hydrogenation.
 Hydrogenated vegetable oils contain not just saturated fat but also trans fat and a whole host of other unnatural molecules.
-Trans fat does indeed raise blood cholesterol, as well as lead to heart attacks and strokes, and has been since shown to be so unhealthy cities like Manhattan and San Francisco have outlawed its use in restaurants.
+Trans fat is now known to have a multitude of toxic effects on the body, causing fatty liver, weight gain, as well as lead to heart attacks and stroke.
+It’s so unhealthy that cities like Manhattan and San Francisco have outlawed its use in restaurants.

 But Keys did more than fool physicians into believing eating butter and eggs would kill us.